Chelsea486MHz/stargazer/docs/api-reference.md

 All Stargazer nodes operate using the Stargazer Framework API.
 This document is the definite authority on the API.

+All Stargazer API calls require token authentication.
+To known which token type is required for each call, the following variables are used:

+`$TOKEN`: any token.

+`$USER_TOKEN`: user tokens.

+`$COMPUTE_TOKEN`: compute tokens.

+`$MANAGER_TOKEN`: manager tokens.

+When response data is not documented, it means the call returns either `"success"` or `"failure"` depending on what happened.

 ## Authentication

 All Stargazer nodes require an authentication token to be passed as a HTTP header in its API calls: